ONSdigital/dp-legacy-cache-api/README.md

    npm install -g @redocly/cli
 ```

+#### Component tests

+For running component tests we use [testcontainers](https://testcontainers.com/) which requires a Docker daemon to be running.

 ### Watch for changes

 We use `reflex` to do rebuilds, which you will [need to install](https://github.com/cespare/reflex).